niccolocorsani/Exif-Image-Viewer/README.md

 `

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To test the feature of gps image, try with the withgpsdata.jpeg inside src folder